subquery/documentation/docs/miscellaneous/contributing.md

 Contributions to our repositories are made through Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

 - Search for existing Issues and PRs before creating your own.
-- We work hard to makes sure issues are handled in promptly but, depending on the impact, it could take a while to investigate the root cause.
+- We work hard to make sure issues are handled in promptly but, depending on the impact, it could take a while to investigate the root cause.
 A friendly @ mention in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.

 ## How to Contribute